flowershow/flowershow-app/docs/site-settings.md

 ## Full-text search (⭐️ Premium feature)

-Turn on content indexing and show search field in the nav bar to make finding relevant information easier for your visitors.
+Enable content indexing and display a search field in the navigation bar to help visitors find information more easily.

 ![[search-option.png]]

 ## Custom domain (⭐️ Premium feature)

-Set custom domain for your site.
+Set a custom domain for your site.

 ![[custom-domain-option.png]]